acro5piano/react-native-big-calendar/README.md

 - Cross Platform: Runs on Web, iOS, Android with the power of React
 - Type-safe: Fully written in TypeScript
-- Customizable: Render your custom components
+- Customizable: Adjust styles of components
+- Lightweight: ~10kb, only one dependency is `dayjs`

 # Install